-This breathtaking national park contains over six million acres, filled with dazzling lakes and jagged mountains, including the tallest peak in North America, Mount Denali, for which the park was named.
+Denali National Park and Preserve is a breathtaking national park that contains over six million acres, filled with dazzling lakes and jagged mountains, including the tallest peak in North America, Mount Denali, for which the park was named.
 One of its must-experiences is the 92-mile Park Road.
 At Mile 15, you’ll need to take a shuttle or tour bus, as private vehicles aren’t allowed past that point.
 Once on, you can hop off and hop back on at just about any point along the way.
-In addition taking in the magnificent scenery, you’ll have the chance to spot many of the park’s iconic animals like wolves, moose, caribou, grizzly and black bears.
+In addition to taking in the magnificent scenery, you’ll have the chance to spot many of the park’s iconic animals like wolves, moose, caribou, grizzly and black bears.
 Dall’s sheep, spotted foxes, marmots, arctic ground squirrels and red squirrels are often seen as well.

 Sitting on a hillside overlooking the Inside Passage, Juneau’s downtown area is nestled between Mount Juneau, Mount Roberts and Gastineau Chanel.
 Its labyrinth of narrow streets run past a mix of old storefronts, new structures and charming houses with early 19th-century architecture, dating from its gold mining beginnings.
-Popular activities include whale watching tours providing a great way to see the wide variety of marine life like humpback and killer whales as well as Steller sea lions and Dall’s porpoise.
+Popular activities include nature tours providing a great way to see the wide variety of marine life like humpback and killer whales as well as Steller sea lions and Dall’s porpoise.

 Juneau is also home to Mendenhall Glacier, located just a short drive from downtown.
 Adventure enthusiasts can kayak to the 12-mile-long glacier and then ice-climb to the caves inside.
 As the recent rising temperatures have caused the caverns to shrink to about a third of their original size, there have been dramatic shifts of color inside.